Woman charged, accused of driving SUV to hit mother and infant on walk

-KANSAS CITY, MO (KCTV) -- A Kansas City mother is recovering after investigators say a woman intentionally drove an SUV to hit her and her baby as they walked in their neighborhood.
+KANSAS CITY, Missouri (KCTV) -- A Kansas City mother is recovering after investigators say a woman intentionally drove an SUV to hit her and her baby as they walked in their neighborhood.

 Several home surveillance cameras captured video near 101st Place and N. Oak Trafficway.
 Investigators obtained the videos that have not been released to the public.
 According to court documents, investigators described the crime as an “unprovoked, repeated attack on a mother pushing an infant in a stroller.”